bayleeadamoss/zazu/_documentation/blocks.md

 ### User Script

 For those more unique actions, you can run any script you need.
-The special `{value}` can be used to represent the current value being passed to the block.

 Variables will be passed as environment variables, but this plugin cannot mutate the state.